keu/docs/astro/deferrable-operators.md

 description: Run deferrable operators on Astro for improved performance and cost savings.
 ---

-## Overview

-This guide explains how deferrable operators work and how to implement them in your DAGs.

 [Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/) introduced [**deferrable operators**](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html), a powerful type of Airflow operator that's optimized for lower resource costs and improved performance.
 In Airflow, it's common to use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) and some [operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) to configure tasks that wait for some external condition to be met before executing or triggering another task.
 While tasks using standard operators and sensors take up a worker slot when checking if an external condition has been met, deferrable operators suspend themselves during that process.
 This releases the worker to take on other tasks.

-Deferrable operators rely on a new Airflow component called the triggerer.
-The triggerer is highly available and built into all Deployments on Astro, which means that you can use deferrable operators in your DAGs with no additional configuration.
-To ensure that you can test your DAGs locally, the triggerer is also built into the Astro CLI local development experience.
+Deferrable operators are supported both on Astro and in local Airflow environments running with the Astro CLI.
+## Benefits of deferrable operators

-Deferrable operators enable two primary benefits:
+ Deferrable operators provide the following benefits:

 - Reduced resource consumption.
 Depending on your resources and workload, deferrable operators can lower the number of workers needed to run tasks during periods of high concurrency.
 Less workers can lower your infrastructure cost per Deployment.
 - Resiliency against restarts.
 When you push code to a Deployment on Astro, the triggerer process that deferrable operators rely on is gracefully restarted and does not fail.

-In general, we recommend using deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met.
+In general, Astronomer recommends using deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met.
 This includes the `S3Sensor`, the `HTTPSensor`, the `DatabricksSubmitRunOperator`, and more.

 ### How it works